ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     //
     // @internal
     protected constructor(options?: Partial<IJsonEditorOptions>, rules?: IJsonEditorRule[]);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue"
-    clone(src: JsonValue, context?: IJsonContext): DetailedResult<JsonValue, JsonEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonValue" clone(src: JsonValue, context?: IJsonContext): DetailedResult<JsonValue, JsonEditFailureReason>;
     // @internal (undocumented)
     protected _cloneArray(src: JsonArray, context?: IJsonContext): DetailedResult<JsonArray, JsonEditFailureReason>;